Related ToolsConfluenceNotionGuruSliteBloomfireDocument360

 Q: Do I need a dedicated knowledge management tool, or can I just use Google Drive?

-Google Drive stores files, but it doesn’t manage knowledge.
-You’ll waste time searching, encounter version confusion, and lack features like verification, AI search, and workflow integration.
-If your team is larger than 10 people, a proper knowledge management tool pays for itself in hours saved.
+Google Drive stores files but does not manage knowledge - you waste time searching, hit version confusion, and lack verification, AI search, and workflow integration.
+For teams larger than 10 people, a proper knowledge management tool pays for itself in hours saved.

 Q: How long does implementation take?

-For teams under 50 people: 2-4 weeks to initial launch, 3 months to full adoption.
+For teams under 50 people: 2-4 weeks to launch, 3 months to full adoption.
 Enterprise (100+ people): 3-6 months with dedicated change management.
-The tools are quick to set up - behavior change takes longer.
+The tools set up quickly - behavior change takes longer.

 Q: Can we migrate from our current wiki?

 Yes.
-Notion, Confluence, and Document360 all offer import tools for common formats (Markdown, HTML, Word).
+Notion, Confluence, and Document360 offer import tools for common formats (Markdown, HTML, Word, and knowledge management tools PDF exports).
 Bloomfire and Guru include migration services with enterprise plans.
-Budget 20-40 hours for cleanup post-migration.
+Budget 20-40 hours for post-migration cleanup.

 Q: What about security and compliance?